 This locomotive decoder is a small, high performance multiprotocol decoder.
-It can be used with DCC-, Selectrix- and Motorola digital systems and also operates in analog mode with AC or DC currents.
-The individual mode of operation is automatically recognized, but can also be set manually.
+It can be used with DCC-, and Motorola digital systems and also operates in analog mode with DC currents.

 The decoder works on a frequency of 18,75 kHz and is therefore not only suitable for DC current but also for bell-shaped armature motors (e. g.
-Faulhaber, Maxon, Escap) up to a continuous current consumption of 0.8 A.
+Faulhaber, Maxon, Escap) up to a continuous current consumption of 0.65 A. Short-term higher motor currents up to 1 A are well tolerated.